Jerry03120/sfrc-shear-ml-gui/README.md

 * `a/d` must be greater than or equal to 2.0.
 * Group 1 uses RC common variables and fiber-index variables.
 * Group 2 additionally uses `f_sp`, `f_t,dir`, and `f_r` as input features.
-* Group 2 tensile and residual strength values must be entered as numeric values for prediction.
+* Group 2 tensile values must be entered as numeric values for prediction.

 ---